Askania-Nova: History

+Russian occupation and damage

 In March 2022, following Russian occupation of the region, administration of Askania-Nova was taken over by Russia, which reclassified the steppes to hunting grounds.
 Shortly thereafter, photographs showing Russian soldiers alongside hunted deer carcasses from the park were posted on social media.
-Russian troops further caused damage to the park by driving heavy equipment through protected steppe areas, digging trenches, and causing three fires, burning almost 1,400 hectares.
+Russian troops further caused damage to the park by driving heavy equipment through protected steppe areas, digging trenches, and causing fires.
 Askania-Nova's Ukrainian administration continues to operate in absentia, with international donations contributing towards assisting former employees forced to leave the institution.

+In March 2023, Russian authorities appointed collaborator Dmytro Meshcheryakov as the reserve's director.
+In April 2026, Meshcheryakov was found guilty of criminal offenses related to the illegal seizure and use of the reserve during the temporary occupation of Kherson region.

-In August 2024, the governor of Kherson Oblast, Oleksandr Prokudin, said that the reserve had ceased to "exist" due to looting by Russian forces, the transfer of its wildlife to Crimea and Russia, and flooding caused by the destruction of the Kakhovka Dam.
-However, the claims were denied by the reserve's director, Viktor Shapoval, who said that the reserve had suffered damage while confirming that animals were taken by Russia, adding that many other wildlife had die from neglect and that the large parts of its steppes had burned down.
+In August 2024, the Ukrainian governor of Kherson Oblast, Oleksandr Prokudin, said that the reserve had "ceased to exist" due to looting by Russian forces, the transfer of its wildlife to Crimea and Russia, and flooding caused by the destruction of the Kakhovka Dam.
+However, the claims were denied by the reserve's director, Viktor Shapoval, who said that the reserve had suffered damage while confirming that animals were taken by Russia, adding that other wildlife had died from neglect and that large parts of its steppes had burned down.

+2026 fires

+In June 2026, two large-scale fires devastated the reserve.
+Based on Sentinel-2 satellite imagery analysis, the fires burned 1,928 hectares of the protected "Pivdennyi" (Southern) sector.
+An additional 566.6 hectares of agricultural land in the buffer zone were also destroyed.

+The fires destroyed virgin steppe habitats containing plant communities listed in Ukraine's Red Book, including Ukrainian feather grass (Stipa ucrainica), hairy feather grass (Stipa capillata), and Lessing's feather grass (Stipa lessingiana).
+Other affected species include Taliev's knapweed (Rhaponticoides taliewii), Henning's milkvetch (Astragalus henningii), and Regel's onion (Allium regelianum).

+Ten sections of the reserve's territory were completely destroyed by the fire, and several other sections sustained partial damage.
+During the summer months, the number of burned sites exceeded two dozen, with the total area of burned territory within the protected steppe exceeding 3,000 hectares.

+The reserve's administration stated the fires were the result of military activity by Russian occupying forces deployed on the reserve's territory.
+According to reports from occupation-controlled media, the fires were allegedly caused by the downing of a UAV.